 - The company has to trade in an approved sector.

 - The shares issued have to be ordinary shares, with full rights to dividends & voting.
 No restrictions can be applied.

 - To qualify for income tax relief at 50% of the investment, the shareholder must not be connected with the company.
 You can be connected in two ways, both applying two years prior to the share issue, and three years following;

 - By virtue of your employment – if you are an employee, director or partner

 - By virtue of your financial interest – if you or an associate combined (business partner, relatives or your spouse) hold more than 30% of the voting rights of the company.

 - All shares have to be paid up in full, in cash, when they are issued.

 Applying for SEIS

-The process for applying and getting approval for SEIS funding is protracted and complicated – involving a number of forms being completed as well as documents provided to HMRC.
+The process for applying and getting approval for SEIS funding is protracted and complicated.
+You must provide a complete Compliance Statement, as well as a range of supporting documents, to HMRC.
 Failing to complete these correctly can result in serious consequences, as was the case in X-Wind Power Ltd.

 After getting HMRCs sign off that their proposed fund-raising would qualify for SEIS relief, in September 2012, X-Wind Power received £90,000 from investors subscribing for shares, on the basis that they would receive 50% income tax relief.
 Six months later, they submitted a compliance statement to HMRC using form EIS1- this was a mistake as form SEIS1 should have been used.
 HMRC granted their approval, and the relevant certificates were given to investors.
 A year later, they tried to raise another round of funding through the SEIS scheme.
 HMRC denied this as EIS approval had already been given, and SEIS must be used to raise funds first.